psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 James Nobbs and Edward Woodford were charged with burglary.

 Alfred Hewitt, on being sworn, said—I am the son of John Hewitt, grocer, at West Cowes.
-On Saturday last I had an occasion to go to father's desk, in which he keeps his money, and I then left there six £5 notes, three cheques for £15, £10, and £5, and £5 in change.
+On Saturday last I had an occasion to go to my father's desk, in which he keeps his money, and I then left there six £5 notes, three cheques for £15, £10, and £5, and £5 in change.
 I left the parlour about half-past 10 o'clock, and went to bed about half-past 11; the desk was then on the sideboard.
 I got up about half-past 7 the next morning, and when I came down stairs I missed the desk.
 Tuesday last, in the afternoon, I went into my father's store, at the back of the premises, with Sergeant White and two other policemen, and there saw the desk in a tea chest.
 It was opened in my presence.
 I missed from it four notes and the £5 change.
 In the same tea chest there was a missionary moneybox, which had also been taken from the cheffonier in the parlour—both of which had been broken open.
-In the upper store we found two decanters, with spirits in them and labels on tbem, in an empty cask; there were also my father's property, and had been taken from the cupboard the parlour.
+In the upper store we found two decanters, with spirits in them and labels on them, in an empty cask; there were also my father's property, and had been taken from the cupboard the parlour.

 Elizabeth Hewitt was next examined and said—I am the wife of John Hewitt.
 It is my practise to lock up the doors every night before I go to bed; I believe I did so last Saturday night, but cannot speak positively to the fact.
 I have no doubt but I did so.
 I went to bed about half-past 11, leaving my husband up.
 He came to bed almost directly afterwards.
 I got up the next morning soon after 7, and was the first person down stairs.
 When was going into the parlour I saw the cupboard doors and the window open.
 I looked round the room and missed the desk from the sideboard, the missionary-box from the cheffonier, and the two spirit decanters from the cupboard.
 The window had not been fastened the night before, the fastening having been gone for some years.
 There were no shutters to the window.